A little history and context:

 Residencies: am space

-M50, on Moganshan Road, is Shanghai’s biggest gallery cluster, with over a hundred galleries of contemporary art occupying former textile factory buildings.
+M50, on Moganshan Road, is one of Shanghai’s largest gallery clusters, with over a hundred galleries of contemporary art occupying former textile factory buildings.
 Many cafés also took up residence in the area, because apparently, where there’s art, there’s coffee.

 Residencies: Chronus Art Center

-“M50is a great neighborhood.
+“M50 is a great neighborhood.
 Bustling during the day, nice and quiet at night.”
-Jeff Musser, former resident at Pantocrator
+Jeff Musser, former resident at Pantocrator (when the residency was in M50, it's since moved to Suzhou)

 The Bund 外滩